Nicole242/cse15l-lab-reports/lab-report2-week4.md

 ![Image](Test2SS.png)

 ![Image](Test2T.png)
-In this instance of failure, the error was caused by spacing in between each of the links This generated a parsing error.
+In this instance of failure, the error was caused by spacing in between each of the links.
+This generated a parsing error.